Looking for the guide explaining the best WP Rocket settings? Look no more, you’ve found it!

-Lean more about lazy load offscreen image here.
+Learn more about the lazy load offscreen images here.

-Pro tip: also enable “replace YouTube iframe with image preview” setting.
+Pro tip: also enable the “replace YouTube iframe with image preview” setting.

 Videos always take the longest to load and enabling this cuts the load process to 10% of the normal loading speed.

 Image Dimensions – enable this feature and WP Rocket will add missing width and height attributes to images.